comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_capture_delta.png),

-the fps is a little slow than 10, 8.9 FPS most of time, and if we compare this data to the delta of two timestamp on image (by qrcode), we will see
+the fps is a little slow than 10, 8.9 FPS most of time, Secondly if we compare this data to the delta of two timestamp on image (by qrcode), we will see

 ```
 capture delta , qrcode delta